michaelruocco/idv-context/README.md

 *   Change policy repositories to store grouped by channel id as key rather than all policies together

-*   Add configuration option for enabling / disabling request and response logging

 *   Add mandatory header validator for channel id and correlation id

 *   Add functionality to mask mobile numbers on post response by adding flag to policy then using json masker in